hexaitos/theriodex/README.md

 You can also start the server in production mode by running `ruby server.rb -e production` – this will also automatically make the server listen to `0.0.0.0`.

+By default, the server listens to port `4567`.
+To change the port the server listens to, use the `-p` flag followed by the port as follows: `server.rb -p 8080`.

 ## Notes on OpenBSD
 I generally prefer to use OpenBSD as my server operating system these days.
 Unfortunately, Ruby has been a little bit annoying when it comes to OpenBSD.
 You should be able to install `bundler` itself without any problems, but when running `bundle install`, you may run into problems with installing `nokogiri`.
 To solve this, running the following commands should make it work: